 “Shooting stars” typically refers to meteors streaking across the night sky – but for UK-based astrophotographer Geoff Moore, the phrase literally means shooting the stars.

 Even though he’s got the process down to a science, Geoff says living on a tiny island like England poses some unique challenges.
-Finding a location with truly dark skies and a relatively clear night can sometimes put a damper on his plans to catch the stars in action, which is why he invests a significant amount of time into planning and research well in advance.
+Finding a location with truly dark skies and a relatively clear night can sometimes put a damper on his plans to catch the stars in action, which is why he invests a significant amount of time into researching and planning well in advance.

 “The weather was set to turn pretty cloudy and wet over the peak period of the weekend, so I decided to make the most of the forecast clear weather on the Friday evening and into early hours of Saturday morning, before the rain and cloud arrived,” he says.